 - One of the first things to rule out is a hearing difficulty or loss.
 Many young children have ear infections which can cause inconsistent hearing or a hearing loss.
 If a child cannot hear consistently, then he will not develop language in a normal way.
 Any hearing concerns can be easily identified by certified professional Audiologist.

 - A child’s environment can also cause a language delay.
-If a child is not spoken to or does not hear others speaking, he will not learn language or how to use language appropriately.
+If a child is not spoken to or does not hear others speaking, he will not learn the language or how to use language appropriately.

 - Another cause may be prematurity.
 When a baby is born prematurely this may lead to developmental delays, possibly including a language delay.